darkshapes/sdbx/sdbx/README.md

 #### IMPORT from sdbx.indexer import EvalMeta
 #### METHODS, process_vae, process_vae_no_12, process_lora, process_tf, process_model
 #### PURPOSE interpret metadata from model files
+#### RETURNS a dict that identifies a single model as a certain type
 #### SYNTAX
 ```
         index_code = EvalMeta(dict_metadata_from_ReadMeta).data()        (see config/tuning.json)